 A technical expert can be hired on a contract basis so they can train your existing team and work on developing the custom software.
 Evaluate your options well and eventually choose whichever option is the most cost-effective for you.

 With the expertise of technology experts, your project can reach new heights.
 Creating engaging and attractive designs with animations is always a good idea if you plan to engage a large audience toward your software.
-The complexity and cost of developing custom software can increase with high-end designs.
+The complexity and cost of web development can increase with high-end designs.

 Once you choose your team of developers, you will need to decide upon a Developmental Approach.
 Your development process needs to be fast, reliable, and error-free.
 Agile development is an iterative process that meets these needs.
 A report indicates that 95% of respondents use Agile development in their company.